ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-toolbar-multirow}

 By default, a toolbar has one row.
 However, it can span into multiple rows.
-You can instantiate a line break with the `ToolbarLineBreakView` class.
+You can instantiate a line break with the {@link module:ui/toolbar/toolbarlinebreakview~ToolbarLineBreakView `ToolbarLineBreakView`} class.
 Adding the created instance after a desired component will place the following UI elements into the next row.

 ```js
 import { ButtonView, ToolbarView } from '@ckeditor/ckeditor5-ui';